OAuth 2.0 & MQTT - MQTT Security Fundamentals

 OAuth 2.0 and MQTT

-The official OAuth web site describes OAuth as:
+The official OAuth web site describes OAuth in the following way:

 An open protocol to allow secure authorization in a simple and standard method from web, mobile and desktop applications.
 The OAuth 2.0 authorization framework enables a third-party application to obtain limited access to an HTTP service. -oauth.net

-That already makes cleat that OAuth 2.0 was designed for the HTTP protocol.
-If somebody is still not convinced, the specification also states that
+This quote emphasises that OAuth 2.0 was designed for the HTTP protocol.
+Additionally, the specification includes this statement:

 This specification is designed for use with HTTP.
 The use of OAuth over any protocol other than HTTP is out of scope. - OAuth 2.0 specification

-If you look at the just described OAuth flows, it is obvious that a constrained IoT device, which is out in the field without human interaction is a scenario that is not covered by the OAuth specification.
-At least three of the four OAuth flows do not make sense without human interaction, only the Client Credential Flow is an exception.
+When you look at the OAuth flows, it is obvious that a constrained IoT device, which acts without human interaction is not covered by the OAuth specification.
+Three of the four OAuth flows do not make sense without human interaction.
+The Client Credential Flow is an exception.

-But the difficulty with this flow is that the MQTT client must hold the credentials.
-The reason why using OAuth 2.0 in the first place is that no credentials are on the client, which is exactly what the Client Credential flow suggests.
-So the key questions is how to authenticate the client towards the authorization server.
-This depends on a lot of different factors, e.g. provisioning, capabilities, trustworthiness and location of the device.
-Also some device do have the possibility for human interaction, like a mobile app using MQTT.
-There are a lot of different scenarios, which can not be covered in this post.
+The client credential flow, however, requires that the MQTT client holds the credentials.
+The reason to use OAuth 2.0 for MQTT in the first place is to avoid storing credentials on the client, which is exactly what the Client Credential flow suggests.
+The key questions is how to authenticate the client towards the authorization server.
+The answer depends on many different factors (provisioning, capabilities, trustworthiness, and location of the device).
+Additionally, some devices do have the possibility of human interaction, for example, a mobile app using MQTT.
+Howerver, there are numerous other scenarios that cannot be covered in this post.
 We will probably write a post about this topic in the future.

 Connect to an MQTT broker with an access token

-If the client has successfully retrieved an access token, it can send it to the broker in the CONNECT message using the password field.
+If the client has successfully acquired an access token, it can send this token to the broker in the CONNECT message using the password field.
 The username can be a special string for recognizing token usage.
 The limit of a password in MQTT is 65535 bytes, so the token can’t be longer than that.